- You can protect your data, improve performance, and also balance your input and output operations using RAID.

 In order to manage every aspect of your RAID, you will need to use specialized software that allows dynamic disk management and also partition management.

 In this article, we will explore some of the best software options that allow you to do that, and also a built-into-Windows alternative.
 Read on to find out more.

-What’s the best RAID software for Windows 10?
+What’s the best RAID software for Windows 10 and 11?

 There are also various third-party utilities that you can format flash drives with.
-If you can’t format a storage drive with File Explorer, check out software such as
+If you can’t format a storage drive with File Explorer, you can benefit from third-party software.

 AOMEI Partition Assistant Professional is a great software that allows you to format your hard drive and partitions without losing any data.

 Although Windows already comes with a built-in partitioner it can take a lot more time than simply using a dedicated tool.

 Let’s have a look at the key features of this software: